MohemmadShaik/TenantTrack/README.md

 - Windows 11 Home (23H2)

-### Note : **ALL LISTED TOOLS AND TECHNOLOGIES ARE FREE OF COST FOR PERSONAL USE OR OPEN-SOURCE.** 📢 (Docker Desktop is free for personal use; Postman has a free tier; Windows 11 Home is assumed to be pre-installed.)
+### Note : **ALL LISTED TOOLS AND TECHNOLOGIES ARE FREE OF COST FOR PERSONAL USE OR OPEN-SOURCE.** 📢 (Docker Desktop is free for personal use; Postman has a free tier; Windows 11 Home (23H2) is pre-installed.)

 # TenantTrack Daily Tasks amd Progress Overview 📈

-# Day 1 Action Plan :  Install OpenJDK, Maven, and VS Code
+## Day 1 Action Plan :  Install OpenJDK, Maven, and VS Code

 **Goal:** Install and verify OpenJDK 17, Maven, and VS Code to set up your development environment for TenantTrack.
 **Outcome:** Tools installed, verified, and ready for Java and Spring Boot development.

-## Day 1 Update -->
+### Day 1 Update

 - OpenJDK 22: Installed JDK22, verified with java -version.✅
 - Maven: Installed, verified with mvn -version.✅